foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/khajiit-deathknight.md

 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
 * **Resist Disease:** *Your Disease Resistance is increased by 100%.*

-If you don't have disease resistance elsewherein the build, grab it.
+If you don't have disease resistance elsewhere in the build, grab it.
 Otherwise, boost your main source of damage or bolster your magic defense.

 </details>